ambientWave/Odoo-Frontend-Backend-Customization/README.md

-# Adding a new button to a specific model and view
+# Adding a new button to a specific screen of POS that executes some logic
-This demonstartes customizations in a given module.
-The added button which is named "myButton" opens up a new js window alert and a new odoo view.
+This demonstartes customizations in the POS module.
+The added button which is named "My Button" opens up a new dialogue that contains the name of current user.

 ## Screenshots